trishaladabala/Student-Depression-Prediction/README.md

 - [Hopesb on Kaggle](https://www.kaggle.com/datasets/hopesb) for providing the dataset.
 - The open-source community for tools and libraries that facilitated this project.

-## 📬 Contact

-For questions, feedback, or collaboration opportunities, please reach out via [your contact information].

----

-Would you like assistance in generating a `requirements.txt` file or guidance on deploying the model?